 Community Connections, in collaboration with community partners, provides meaningful projects for youth offenders to develop their work and social competencies while giving back to the communities harmed by their actions.
-Interns & volunteers working in this program will participate in two site experiences each month and facilitate the coordination of the program in an administrative role.
+Interns and volunteers working in this program will participate in two site experiences each month and facilitate the coordination of the program in an administrative role.

-- Promote the use of restorative justice in the juvenile justice system, in schools, in the workplace, and elsewhere in the community in situations where conflict may arise.
+- Promote the use of restorative justice in the juvenile justice system in schools, in the workplace, and elsewhere in the community in situations where conflict may arise.

 - Assist in the reintegration of juvenile youth and to provide offenders the opportunity to repair the harm to the victim and community.